-Jason Benson of Paulding County Georgia’s Skyren Concrete details work completed for Blue Print 58
+Jason Benson of Paulding County Georgia’s Skyren Concrete Details Work Completed for Blue Print 58

-Skyren Concrete Construction completes their construction project at the McDaniel Street location of Atlanta’s Blue Print 58.
+Concrete Construction Company is proud to help community-based mentoring program in the Adair Park and Pittsburgh neighborhoods of Atlanta.

-Dallas, Georgia, USA, 2022-May-03 — /EPR Network/ —Paulding County, Georgia’s Skyren Concrete Construction Owner, Jason Benson, announced the completion of their construction project at the McDaniel Street location of Atlanta’s Blue Print 58.
-Blueprint 58 was birthed from the realization of the need for lasting relationships as the only context for community transformation.
+Dallas, Georgia, USA, 2022-May-04 — /EPR Network/ — Paulding County, Georgia’s Skyren Concrete Construction Owner, Jason Benson, announced the completion of their construction project at the McDaniel Street location of Atlanta’s Blue Print 58.

 “It was an honor and a privilege to help Blue Print 58 by completing their structural foundation and concrete slab pour at their Pittsburgh neighborhood location,” said Benson.
 “We were happy to do our part to assist their movement of Christ-followers who believe that the Gospel’s promises of hope and change are possible even in the darkest corners of our city.”

-Goal of Blueprint 58 is to see the children of their community grow up to be leaders and agents of change in their neighborhood, breaking cycles of poverty and encouraging transformation for the next generation.
+About Blue Print 58: Blueprint 58 was birthed from the realization of the need for lasting relationships as the only context for community transformation.
+Their goal is to see the children of their community grow up to be leaders and agents of change in their neighborhood, breaking cycles of poverty and encouraging transformation for the next generation.
 Blueprint 58 seeks to raise up a new generation of leaders from the community by fostering transformational relationships, providing a safe haven for neighborhood kids, bettering educational opportunities, and fighting for justice.

 Matched content